komrad36/KFAST/README.md

 # KFAST
 The fastest CPU implementation of the FAST feature detector for computer vision (Rosten 2006).
 Outperforms canonical implementation by 59%.
+Non-maximal suppression is supported.

 The test driver requires OpenCV (for comparison and image load).
 KFAST itself requires AVX2 (for speeeeeeeeed!).
 It has no other external dependencies.